beradeep/CollegeSearch/README.md

 Contributions are always welcome.
 Feel free to make a pull request.
 Thanks to all the future contributors!

-Higly appreciate leaving a :star: if you liked it!
+Highly appreciate leaving a :star: if you liked it!